Specific to Dry Creek Digital:

 Most text can be sent as an attachment in an email.
 (I accept .doc, .docx, .txt, .rtd, .pdf) You can try sending another type of file but I cannot guarantee I'll be able to open it.
 You can also just send the text as part of the email itself.

-I can recommend three ways to send image or large files.
+I can recommend several ways to send image or large files.

 - Via Email -The easiest way for lots of people is to just send your file as an attachment in an email.
 Usually the email program uses a paper clip as the icon for attaching a file.
 There are lots of webmail and email variations so you'll need to look in the Help menu for your particular setup.
 This does not always work well with larger files over a couple of megabytes.
 If you are sending large files you may want to "zip" them first.